 You can help support this cutting-edge election reform:

-- Familiarize yourself with AVR by reading the Fact Sheet from our AVR Lobby Day in June 2017.
+- Familiarize yourself with AVR by reading the Fact Sheet from our Day on the Hill Lobby Day in October 2017.

 - Contact your Senator and Representative and ask them to support AVR.
 You can find your legislators’ contact information here.

 - Write a letter to the editor (LTE) for your local newspaper.
 If you are writing on behalf of a local League, you can download an LTE template here.
 If you are writing as an individual, you can download an LTE template here.
 Please sign up here to let us know that you are submitting a letter to your local newspaper, so we can track our statewide outreach and impact.